top of page

 All members may enter up to 3 images in each of the three Sections of the Open Class.

-Therefore, the maximum number of entries per member is NINE.
+Therefore, the maximum number of entries per regular member is NINE.

 Further Rules & Regulations will be available to Clubs at the time of entry.